 How do you know when you need to sharpen your chain?
 These are some telltale signs:

 Sharpening your chain is an efficient way to save money over buying a new chain, and there are several ways to do it with or without a specialized chainsaw sharpener.

 Which method is right for you?
 It all depends on the equipment you have available and the amount of time and money you want to spend on the task.

 Using handheld metal files, you can sharpen each cutter on your chain and also file down the depth gauge, which is the part of the chain that determines how deeply the chain will cut.
 Both the cutters and the depth gauges should be filed every time you sharpen.

 Use a round file to sharpen your cutters and a flat file to reduce the depth gauges.
 With a good bar-mount filing guide, you can get consistent and accurate results across each cutter without having to disassemble your chainsaw.

 Often you can find good advice and hand-filing instructions directly from manufacturers.
 No matter whose instructions you follow, there are several handy pieces of advice you should keep in mind:

-Hand-sharpening is the most labor-intensive option, but it's also the most cost-effective option.
+Hand-sharpening with a chainsaw file is the most labor-intensive option, but it's also the most cost-effective option.